-Meeting Location: LTVCA Administration Building Board Room via remote access
+Meeting Location: LTVCA Administration Building Board Room and via remote access

-A meeting of the LTV Source Protection Authority was held via remote access at the LTVCA Administration Building in Chatham, Ontario at 4:10 PM on Thursday, April 15, 2021 with the following directors present: T. Thompson, L. McKinlay, M. Hentz, P. Tiessen, C. Cowell and H. Aerts.
+A meeting of the LTV Source Protection Authority was held in person at the LTVCA Administration Building in Chatham, Ontario and via remote access at 3:45 PM on Thursday, April 21, 2022 with the following directors present: T. Thompson, L. McKinlay, M. Hentz, P. Tiessen, C. Cowell, H. Aerts, and J. Wright.

 - 1. Adoption of the Agenda - 1.
-M. Hentz C. Cowell
+P. Tiessen H. Aerts